Do I Need a Masters Degree to Be a Teacher?

 Postsecondary Education Teachers

 The majority of postsecondary teachers teach at colleges and universities.
 Most 4-year colleges require teachers to have a doctoral degree, although some schools hire doctoral candidates who hold a master's degree to teach a certain subject or fill part-time positions.
-Most 2-year college faculty positions are held by those with a master's degree.
+Some 2-year college faculty positions are held by those with only a master's degree.

 Teachers at the undergraduate and graduate levels instruct students in a variety of academic or vocational subjects.
 In addition to teaching courses in their academic subject, such as history, literature or biology, postsecondary teachers at 4-year schools often conduct a considerable amount of research in their academic field.